 Did you know?
 Sesame is one of the most widely used Ayurvedic medicines.
 You can get sesame seeds in many different forms such as a powder, paste, oil or the actual seeds themselves.
 I love sharing with you what I am learning and I think it is important that we explore the benefits.
 These tiny seeds are amazing storehouses of antioxidants as well as a rich source of vitamins and minerals, including magnesium, phosphorus, iron, omega 6, calcium, vitamins B and E. Sesame seeds are actually very warming to the body and a great seed to add into your rotation in colder months of the year.
 Not only will you be warming your body, but by giving yourself all the nutritional benefits from the sesame seeds, they will help you feel and be more beautiful from the inside out!

 Now I will share a little photo journey to making this recipe…

-- Cook the sliced carrots in the water, about 20 minutes or so.
-Wilt in the kale and add the lime juice, mixing well.
+Cook the sliced carrots in the water, about 20 minutes or so.
+In another pan wilt in the kale and add the lime juice, mixing well.
 Set to the side.

 Dry toast the sesame seeds for a few minutes (optional).
 This gives them more flavor, but feel free to keep them raw/untoasted.

 Puree the cooked carrots, and add in the sesame seeds, and wilted kale.